-What Is a VA Appraisal?
+What Is A VA Loan Appraisal?

-An appraisal is simply a valuation of how much the home you’re trying to buy or refinance is actually worth.
-This value is established by looking at the house and comparing the asking price to recent sales prices for similar properties in the area.
-For example, three-bedroom ranches are compared to other three-bedroom ranches, usually within a mile or two of each other.
-This distance can be extended in a rural area where there’s more space between similar houses.
+A VA appraisal is an appraisal performed by someone certified through the U.S. Department of Veterans Affairs (VA).
+It’s a valuation of how much the home you’re trying to buy or refinance is actually worth.
+This value is established by inspecting the house and comparing the asking price to recent sales prices for similar properties in the area.

-Appraisers must inspect the property inside and out.
-They are also required to select comparable homes, view the exterior of them and perform a comparative analysis.
+Just as the VA has certain requirements for loan eligibility, it also has VA-specific rules for its appraisers.
+Just as with traditional, non-VA appraisals, VA appraisers must inspect the property inside and out.
+They’re also required to select comparable homes, view the exterior of them and perform a comparative analysis.
 Typically, appraisers look for things like structural issues or any other problems that could impact a home purchase.
 The VA prefers that homes be move-in ready.